xenomachina/kotlin-argparser/README.md

                                      help = "source filename")
 ```

-The range indicates how many arguments should be collected, and actually
+The range indicates how many arguments should be collected, and defaults to the
-defaults to the value shown in this example.
-As the name suggests, the
+value shown in this example.
+As the name suggests, the resulting property will
-resulting property will be a `List`.
+be a `List`.

 Both of these methods accept an optional transform function for converting
 arguments from `String` to whatever type is actually desired: